 Parent and Caregiver Group

 A Parents Coffee Morning did take place twice a term at a local cafe.
-This was an informal opportunity to meet other parents, share experiences and just 'chat' with others who who also have a child who has a disability.
-Occassionally, guest speakers attend to give advice and guidance on specific issues.
+This was an informal opportunity to meet other parents, share experiences and just 'chat' with others who also have a child who has a disability.
+Occasionally, guest speakers attend to give advice and guidance on specific issues.
 The group was run by our Board of Trustees and was free to attend.
 It was discontinued last year due to lack of interest.
-If you would like us to re-establish this group please contact the Board of trustees via the school office.
+If you would like us to re-establish this group, please contact the Board of trustees via the school office.

 Public Health Nurse

 Our school Public Health Nurse (Jennie Carey) has very close working links with our school and students.
 She is able to: follow up on health problems at the request of parents or the school; help parents/caregivers to navigate the health system; support with clinic/specialist visits and provide in-home or school support and advice where needed.
 She will also check immunisations and work with teachers to assist the school with immunisation programmes.

 Riding for the Disabled (RDA)